 Your list of required documents is immediately visible upon completing your PFS.

-If you know the school(s) you are applying to requires documents but they are not listed on the "My Documents" page, please contact us at 800-344-8328.
+If you know the school(s) you are applying to requires documents but they are not listed on the “My Documents” page, please contact us at email@example.com.
 This indicates SSS needs to alert the school(s) where you’re applying so they can enter their document requirements into the system.

 There’s a difference between you uploading your documents and your school receiving them.

 If you upload documents online, they will be available on the My Documents page within 5 minutes of your upload.
-You many need to refresh the My Documents page or log back into the application in order to see the upload. .
+You may need to refresh the My Documents page or log back into the application in order to see the upload.
 It’s important to note, however, a distinction between uploading your documents and fulfilling your requirements.
 SSS is required to review the docs, verify their authenticity, and label them for our use.
 This process typically takes up to 3 business days.

 Only upload your documents once.

 Please be careful not to upload your documents more than once.
 Good news!
 If you are submitting a 1040 “bundle” (like Turbo Tax and other tax preparation services provide) and it includes images of your W-2(s) along with your supporting tax schedules, you do not have to upload your W-2 document(s) separately.
 Our system will find the W-2s with all your other tax documents and process them accordingly.
 If you are concerned that your upload was not successful, refresh the My Documents page or log back into the application to verify whether or not your document label appears in the correct Required Documents section.